Setting up a trust so assets only go to children, grandchildren and direct bloodline descendants

 Do Family Trusts restricted to direct descendants escape Family Court claims?

-Down-the-line inheritance Trusts restrict beneficiaries to direct descendants and blood relatives.
+Down the line, inheritance Trusts restrict beneficiaries to direct descendants and blood relatives.
 They aim to shield these assets from claims by in-laws and other non-relatives.
-Legal Consolidated does not provide such documents because we do not believe that they work.
+Legal Consolidated does not provide such documents because we do not consider them effective.

-There is ample legal precedent showing that courts can and do penetrate the veil of such trusts restricted to the bloodline.
+This article sets out the legal precedents showing that courts penetrate the veil of such bloodline trusts.
 Trust assets are not inherently immune to claims simply because they are earmarked for direct descendants.
 In practice, if a trust beneficiary goes through a divorce, the court views trust distributions and control as part of their financial resources.
-The family court often directs that half the assets in the family trust be transferred to the in-law.
-This is respective who are the beneficiaries.
+The family court directs that half the assets in the family trust be transferred to the in-law.
+This is irrespective of who the beneficiaries are.
 The family court often completely ignores who the beneficiaries are in your family trust.

-See, for example, the High Court of Australia case of Kennon vs. Spry (2008).
+See, for example, the High Court of Australia case of Kennon v Spry (2008).

 Kennon v Spry put to bed any value of restricting beneficiaries through trusts to progeny.